Preceti/Fulgora-snapshot-generator/README.md

 pressing "l" and clicking paint the map

+pressing "r" and clicking a cell highlight its border and print its ID

 (ALL keys works this way for now)

 you can add obstacle by pressing "e" and clicking cells